RedHatGov/redhatgov.github.io/content/workshops/openshift_4_101/lab6-replicationrecovery.md

 Click one of the running pods (not a build pod)
 </blockquote>
 <blockquote>
-Click the "Actions" button in the top right and then select "Delete"
+Click the "Actions" button in the top right and then select "Delete Pod"
 </blockquote>
 <img src="../images/ocp-lab-replicationrecovery-podaction.png" width="900"><br/>